 Nizar Idil is clearly a big hit in his hometown.
 His presentation is slicked back and rather syrupy, crooning songs of love with a smile.
-Although there were times when his voice could have benefited from a bit of post-production polish, he led his band with high energy, serenading the crowd and getting them dancing.
-The crowds were well acquainted with the music of both of the singers, joining in loudly on all of the choruses.
+Although there were times when his voice could have benefited from some post-production polish, he led his band with high energy, serenading the crowd and getting them dancing.
+The crowds, well acquainted with the music of both of the singers, joined in loudly on all of the choruses.

 This track, “Tah 3la Raso” by Nizar Idil, got a lot of love:

 Another song, “Hyati,” replete with smoky sax vamps, appears to be part of the soundtrack for a Moroccan TV show of the same name.